ana7oda/ana7oda/README.md

 # Hi, I'm Mahmoud 👋

-I'm a Software Developer and YouTube Content Creator.
+I'm a Software Developer.
 I'm passionate about web development, Discord bot programming, and game development.
 I'm always eager to learn new technologies and turn ideas into real-world projects.

 ### 🛠️ Tech Stack & Tools: